hanshihchi/P2-Financial-Management-Tool-FP/FP_Demonstration.md

 # Functional Programming and Design Patterns in the Financial Management Tool

 This document demonstrates how the project applies various Functional Programming (FP) principles and design patterns.
-For each FP principle, we provide an example from the code, explain why it is a good application of FP, and then provide a hypothetical example that would break the concept.
-We also highlight examples of array functional programming methods and show how design patterns are applied in the project.
+For each FP principle, I provide an example from the code, explain why it is a good application of FP, and then provide a hypothetical example that would break the concept.
+I also highlight examples of array functional programming methods and show how design patterns are applied in the project.

 ---